Illinois Authors

 Connection to Illinois: Clay taught at the University of Illinois at Springfield.

 Biography: Adam Clay is the author of three collections of poems: Stranger, A Hotel Lobby at the Edge of the World, and The Wash.
 His poems have appeared in Tin House, Ploughshares, Denver Quarterly, Georgia Review, Crazyhorse, Bennington Review, and jubilat, and online at Poetry Daily and the Poem-a-Day project of the Academy of American Poets.
-He is editor of Mississippi Review, a coeditor of Typo Magazine, and a book review editor for Kenyon Review.
-He teaches in the Center for Writers at the University of Southern Mississippi.
+For twenty years, he co-edited Typo Magazine, a journal of poetry and poetics.
+He is editor of Mississippi Review and directs the Center for Writers at the University of Southern Mississippi.

 Awards: